TwiN/go-choice/README.md

 ![example](assets/example.gif)

-Alternatively, you can customize the experience further by using `PickWithConfig` instead of `Pick`:
+You can customize the experience further by appending options at the end of the `Pick` function:

 ```go
 package main